gaeldumon/solar-system/README.md

 # solarJS

-## Future solar system in Javascript (Vanilla), in the browser, for educational and planet gazing purposes.
+## Future solar system in classic Javascript, in the browser, for educational and planet gazing purposes.

 Planets will orbit around Sun, and moons will orbit around their planets.